 The twentieth century was forgotten.
 We were working Egyptian style.
 The ceramics were molded, in most cases, right on the sculptures, numbered, taken off, carried to the ovens, cooked and glazed, and then put back in place on the sculptures.
 When ceramics are cooked there is a 10% loss in size, so the resulting empty space around the ceramics were filled in with hand cut pieces of glass.
 This was done by a variety of different people-the main ones being Marco Iacotonio, Tonino Urtis and Claudio Celleti.

-The smaller pieces in the garden were made by me in Paris, France with my assistant Marcelo Zitelli.
-They were then fabricated in polyester by Robert Haligon and his sons, Gerard and Oliver.
-Temperance, Adam & Eve (The Choice), The World, the Hermit, The Oracle, Death and The Hanged Man were the pieces they fabricated.
-They were later covered in glass mosaics from Murano, Czechoslovakia and France by Pierre Marie Lejeune and his wife Isabelle.
+The smaller sculptures in the garden were made in Paris.
+My assistant Marcello Zitelli and I made the clay models which were reproduced in polyester by Robert Haligon and his sons Gerard and Oliver.
+The polyester sculptures were then covered with a mosaic of tiles made with glass from Murano, Czechoslovakia and France, by Pierre Marie Lejeune and his wife Isabelle.

-We all share an immense enthusiasm for the garden and have grown to be like a family.
-Recently Gian Piero Ottavi joined us to look after the ground of the garden.
-I have chosen to respect the natural habitat of the region.
-The dialogue between nature and the sculptures is a very important part of the garden.
+We all share an immense enthusiasm for the garden and have become like a family.
+Recently Gian Piero Ottavi joined us to take care of the garden soil.
+I decided to respect the natural habitat of the region.
+The dialogue between nature and sculptures is a very important part of the garden.

-The artists who have participated with their special works in the garden are: Alan Davie who painted a magical space inside the Magician.
-Pierre Marie Lejeune made some ceramic benches that are integrated into the garden, they are a very popular feature where people love to sit and watch the fountain.
-He also made made some chairs in the sphinx, and decorated the boutique.
-Marina Karella made the sculpture which stands inside the High Priestess.
-Jean Tinguely made a machine representing lightning striking the Tower of Babel, The Wheel of Fortune in the for of a fountain, a sculpture called Injustice which is locked inside of Justice, and the world in collaboration with me.
-Jackie Matisse had made alchemical glass containers for sacred waters.
+The artists who participated with their specific work in the garden are Alan Davie, who painted the magical space within The Wizard.
+Pierre Marie Lejeune made some ceramic benches integrated into the garden, they are very popular artefacts where people love to sit and admire the fountains.
+Some chairs in the Sphinx were also made by him, and he decorated the boutique.
+Marina Barella made the sculpture found inside the Priestess.
+Jean Tinguely made a machine representing the lightning striking the Tower of Babel, The Wheel of Fortune in front of the fountain, a sculpture called Injustice imprisoned inside Justice, and The World in collaboration with me.
+Jackie Matisse made alchemical glass containers for sacred waters.

 Image above from left to right: (Top) Pierre Maire Lejeune, Ugo Celletti, Marco Iacotonio, Tonino Urtis (Bottom) Claudio Celletti, Niki de Saint Phalle, and Gian Piero Ottavi with La Force.
 Photo: © Giulio Pietromarchi